 The audiovisual archive [Das audiovisuelle Archiv]

 Sounds and images; paired and archived.
-A reading apparatus.

 The connection between the sonic and visual here is purely poetic.
+The sound drawings are indexed and organised in folders and boxes according to arbitrary ontologies created by their collectors.

 The analogue version of the AV archive is counterpointed by a digital version on snark.art’s blockchain based platform entitled ‘Sometimes a Thousand Twangling Instruments’.

-Volkmar Klien – concept, audio, imagery
+Volkmar Klien – concept, audio, drawings

 Ing.Thomas Holota – prototyping of the ‘Lesegerät’